np25071984/battleships/README.md

         Server->>Client2: GAME_RESULT_DRAW
     end
 ```

 ## Engineering

-1. There are three tough questions should be get answered to make the game run:
+1. There are three tough questions that should be get answered to make the game run:

     a.
 Does the ships combination make sense for a given grid size?
     We would like to know that the combination meaningless on the game creation stage not when the game started.